aregsar/phpapp/README.md

 Add the function to your bash configuration dotfile.

+## Create and clone with gh

 Login to github with gh.

-Call the function to create the repo and clone it.
+Call the bash function to create the repo and clone it.

 The argument is the name of the repo we want to create.